 By Kirk Savage

-Adoptive parent reports on the Catalyst Foundations' first Vietnam culture camp for adoptive families.
+An adoptive parent reports on the Catalyst Foundation's Vietnam culture camp for adoptive families.

 When the Catalyst Foundation's First Annual Vietnam Culture Camp ended in 2001 my eight-year-old daughters Rose and Sara protested in their own quiet way.
 "Why is it only a weekend?" they complained.
 The whole experience had made them feel so special that they wanted to hold onto it for awhile longer.

 It was wonderful to be surrounded for a weekend by children like my own who had made the long journey from Vietnam to adoptive families across the globe.
 I was struck by the many different adoption journeys I heard and by the many different kinds of families there single parent, two parent, some small, some large and blended with children by birth or children adopted from other countries.
 Even the beautiful children from Vietnam who formed our common bond were a diverse group of ages, temperaments, and skin colors.